 Costs less – SIP is very cost effective and saves money on your business phone

 Scales easier – Makes it effortless to scale your operation pain-free

 SIP is reliable – it offers increased phone service reliability

-Furthermore, when you resell SIP trunking services, you will be able to offer your customers these seven primary benefits.
+Furthermore, when you resell SIP trunking services, you can offer your customers these seven primary benefits.
 Let’s take a look.

 Consolidated Network Management

-The management and monitoring of the PSTN network is no longer required with SIP trunking, as SIP trunks runs over your data network.
+The management and monitoring of the PSTN network are no longer required with SIP trunking, as SIP trunks run over your data network.
 This reduces your requirement to maintain and support two different networks.

 When you use SIP trunks, you can employ several providers, which gives you the failover facilities in case your network connection goes down, in case there is an outage.

 SIP trunking services use DIDs (Direct Inward Dials) that permits every worker to have their own SIP line, which provides you with excellent facility and flexibility in your calling.